IBM-Cloud/docs/services/IoT/reference/security/set_up_policies.md

     - TLS with Client Certificate Authentication
     - TLS with Token and Client Certificate Authentication
     - TLS with Client Certificate or Token

-Based on the security level you select, the table shows the number of devices that are impacted, and the predicted level of compliance at the set security level.

 3. If necessary, click **Add Custom Connection** and select the device types and custom security levels.
-The predicted compliance value is updated to reflect changes resulting from the custom security settings.
+3. Click **Refresh Compliance**.
+Based on the security level you select, the refreshed table shows the number of devices that are impacted, and the predicted level of compliance at the set security level.
 4. Click **Save**.

 ## Configuring blacklists and whitelists